 Sucking on something will clear their ears and prevent the popping, so try your best to have them sucking on a bottle or pacifier at that time.

-It can be super painful for them if their ears pop, and it is likely to cause an ear infection as well.
-Not a fun way to start your vacation.
-No one said traveling with a baby would be easy!
+It can be really painful for them if their ears pop, and is likely to cause an ear infection as well.
+Not a fun way to start your trip.

-Our hotel provided a high chair and a pack-n-play!
+One hotel we stayed at provided a high chair and a pack-n-play for free!

 That saved us a lot of trouble not having to bring those bulky items.
-There was no extra charge and the items were waiting for us in our room when we arrived!
+There was no extra charge and the items were set up waiting for us in our room when we arrived!